metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-Author-TABULO/README.md

 Type: Maybe\[Str\]

 Additional documentation: If defined, passed to \[ExecDir\] as its 'dir' option.
-Defaults to 'script' when the installer is \[Module::Build::Tiny\],undef otherwise, which means the \[ExecDir\] default will be in effect, and that is 'bin' as of this writing.
+Defaults to 'script' when the installer is \[Module::Build::Tiny\],undef otherwise, which means the \[ExecDir\] default will be in effect, and that is 'bin' as of this writing.,

 ## fake\_release